QROPS

 In the UK, everyone qualifies for the ‘basic state pension’, with additional benefits depending on membership of a company retirement benefits scheme and/or personal plans.
 This means everyone is expected to make their own provisions for retirement, therein reducing the state’s role to a minimal one.
 Payroll taxes are lower in the UK than in Spain; the government is not expected to run an open cheque book system for future pensioners.
 The recent pension freedoms legislation has somewhat complicated the issue for UK retirees; many will require the services of a suitably authorized Independent Financial Adviser (IFA) to ensure their income and tax situation is optimised.

-British retirees in Spain and other nationals with pension benefits built up in the UK can now benefit from recent EU pension legislation regarding QROPS (Qualifying Recognised Overseas Pension Schemes).
-As a result of these new rules, UK-based pension assets held in either company or personal pension schemes can now be transferred to a more favourable environment overseas.
-Malta has fully adopted QROPS legislation and can provide a home for all pension assets, thus allowing individuals to keep all their plans in one place.
-QROPS also offer greater investment flexibility regarding access to different currencies and markets.
+British retirees in Spain and other nationals with pensions built up in the UK can now access these benefits. via non-resident or international SIPPs.
+UK-based pension assets held in either company or personal pension schemes can now be transferred to a more flexible investment vehicle; individuals can keep all their plans in one place.
+These vehicles also offer greater choice regarding access to different currencies and markets.
 For expats in Spain, currency risk can be eliminated by converting their pension plan to Euros.
-A pension transfer to Spain may be the simple answer to many problems for retirees.
+Transferring to a non-resident SIPP may be the simple answer to many problems for retirees.